Embalming (manga)

-Two one-shot stories were first created: Embalming –Dead Body and Bride–, which was originally published in the first issue of Jump the Revolution! in September 2005; and Embalming II –Dead Body and Lover–, which was released in the second issue of Jump the Revolution! in September 2006.
+Two one-shot stories were first created: Embalming: Dead Body and Bride, which was originally published in the first issue of Jump the Revolution! in September 2005; and Embalming II: Dead Body and Lover, which was released in the second issue of Jump the Revolution! in September 2006.
 The series draws largely from the famed novel Frankenstein, but also features references to Sherlock Holmes and the real-life Jack the Ripper.

-Plot
+Overview

 Embalming takes place in the last decade of the 19th century in Europe and is based on the idea that Victor Frankenstein actually existed and created an artificial human from bodyparts of dead people with the novel being a fictional account of non-fictional events (see Frankenstein's monster) and that even 150 years after this event, numerous scientists across Europe are using what's left of his notes to try and create their own monsters.
 These creatures are referred to as Frankensteins.
 The series follows several main characters who are all involved in the Frankenstein research in different ways.
 Their stories are told in separate, but interconnected episodes or story arcs.